-When your radio won't turn on
+When the radio won't turn on

-If the LED on your radio does not glow red when the radio is turned on, it is probable that power is not reaching the radio.
+If the radio LED doesn't light up red briefly when the radio is turned on, power is likely not reaching the radio.
 Check the following:

 - Is the battery firmly attached to the radio?

 - Is the battery sufficiently charged?

 - Is the battery charger working properly?